Introductory Lecture

 Content for this module includes:

-- Planetary boundaries (tomorrow’s topic).
+- Planetary boundaries (tomorrow’s topic) – about the limits to life.

 - Climate change (starting Thursday) – its relevance to this module and biology as a whole.